Are you shopping for new kitchen knives but need help deciding between Cutco and Wusthof?

 Even though Cutco backs their knives with a fantastic warranty, who wants to mess with contacting a company to replace your knives?
 Wouldn’t you rather purchase a high-quality product that consistently ranks high on customer and expert reviews?

-The forged knife is heavier, more balanced, and feels (and is) more durable.
+Wusthof’s forged knives are heavier, more balanced, and feel more durable than Cutco’s stamped knives.
 Although Cutco knives are also quite durable, they can’t match the sturdy feeling you get with Wusthof.

 To give Wusthof or Cutco knives a try for yourself, you can check them out on Amazon at the links below.